OctopusDeploy/docs/docs/getting-started/first-runbook-run/index.md

 hideInThisSection: true
 ---

-This tutorial will help you complete your first runbook run of a provided sample script on one or more of your servers.
-The only prerequisite is a running Octopus Deploy instance, either in Octopus Cloud, or self-hosted.
+This tutorial will help you complete your first runbook run using a sample script on one or more of your servers.
+The only prerequisite is a running Octopus Deploy instance, either in Octopus Cloud or self-hosted.
 The tutorial will walk through configuring deployment targets.

-This tutorial is expected to take between **15-25 minutes** to complete.
+This tutorial will take between **15-25 minutes** to complete, with each step taking between **2-3** minutes to complete.

 1. [Configure environments](docs/getting-started/first-runbook-run/configure-runbook-environments.md)
 1. [Create projects](docs/getting-started/first-runbook-run/create-runbook-projects.md)